florianfesti/boxes/documentation/src/usermanual.rst

    style
       how finger joints should look like.
 There may be more styles to choose from in the future.

+   extra_length
+      Make the outset part of the finger joint longer to allow grinding off burn marks.
+Note that this may not be great for non 90° joints where the corner is butted against the opposing cutout.

 Stackable Edge Settings
 .......................